frasal29/InfoVis/README.md

+## Demo

+A demo of the stacked bar chart visualization can be found [here](https://frasal29.github.io/InfoVis/).

 # Stacked Bar Chart with D3.js

 This project demonstrates how to create a stacked bar chart using D3.js (version 7).
 The chart is created dynamically from data loaded from a JSON file.
 Additionally, the project includes a Node.js server script to serve the HTML, JavaScript, and JSON files.